KelvinMsft/WindowsDbgViewFixed/Readme.md

 # Introduction

-Binary fix for Windows 10 tools - Dbgview
+Binary fix for Windows 10 Sysinternal tools - Dbgview

 When execute dbgview twice and viewing the log, it shows below error :